paich64/C64MEGA65/README.md

   changes to the SD card.
 It happens seamlessly in the background, you do not need to do anything specific.
-* To prevent data corruption after saving something: Never turn the MEGA65 off or remove the SD card before the drive led turned yellow and went off afterwards.
+* To prevent data corruption after saving something: Never turn the MEGA65 off or remove the SD card while the led is green or before the drive led turned yellow and went off afterwards.
 * If you did not save anything, then the drive led will not turn yellow.

 Flicker-free HDMI